digital-work-lab/open-source-project/03-python_1.md

 - Read the [package development](https://colrev.readthedocs.io/en/latest/dev_docs/packages.html) documentation.
 - Study code of related CoLRev packages.
-- Take notes on the CoLRev-objects or libraries that will be needed?
+- Take notes on the CoLRev-objects or libraries that will be needed.